-The cue ball's point of contact with the table is used to determine if it is behind the head string, also referred to as in.
-To make this determination simply compare the head string, an imaginary line connecting the second diamonds from the head rail, to the cue ball's point of contact.
-A ball that is deadcenter on the head string is considered out, or not behind the head string.

-The cue ball must make contact with the rack as follows:
+The cue ball's point of contact with the table is used to determine if it is behind the head string, also referred to as being in.
+To make this determination simply compare the head string, an imaginary line connecting the two diamonds that are second from the head rail (see Table Diagram, pg.
+86), to the cue ball's point of contact.
+A ball that is dead-center on the head string is considered out, or not behind the head string.
+The cue ball must make contact with the rack as follows to be considered legal:

-8-Ball - The head ball or the second row of balls must be struck first.
-Failure to strike the head ball or second row of balls does not result in a foul.
-9-Ball - The 1-ball must be struck first.
+- 8-Ball The head ball or the second row of balls must be struck first.
+Failure to strike the head ball or second row of balls does not result in a foul. - 9-Ball - The 1-ball must be struck first.
 Failure to strike the 1-ball first does not result in a foul.

-If the rack is struck, but the break does not qualify as legal, the balls are reracked and rebroken by the same player.
+If the rack is struck, but the break does not qualify as legal, the balls are reracked by the non-breaking player and rebroken by the same breaking player.